hzainIIT/CS330Lock/README.md

 Upon the completion of these commands you can now run the code with the following command `java -jar main.jar`

 Or through double clicking the main.jar file in the directory.
+Clicking "ctrl C" will end the program.

 # Memo
 ## The System